 An introduction to millwright tools including speciality power and precision tools.
+A study of the property ity power and precision tools.
 A study of the property of metals and in the installation of packings.
 Emphasis on safety in the accomplishment of these activities.